idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 - Internal, Structured but Different

-  - You better have enough internal code/design/documentation artificats.
-Ask candidate for artificats they're proud of.
+  - You better have enough internal code/design/documentation artifacts.
+Ask candidate for artifacts they're proud of.
   - Go on a whiteboard to have them explain one of their systems, or help you on yours.
-No need for the candidate to practice, this is just them do ing their day job.
+No need for the candidate to practice, this is just them doing their day job.
   - Talk about hard situations they've had.
 Listen for the criteria smart/gets shit done/emotionally intelligent

 - Novel ideas for interviews (from indeed)